 Community Manager

 Community managers deserve all the best donuts!
 These heroes are responsible for monitoring, listening, and engaging with your social media communities across the different channels.
-They answer questions, have chats, respond to complaints, and act as ambassadors to your brand.
+They answer questions, have chats, respond to complaints, and act as ambassadors for your brand.

 Here are some star qualities to watch out for:

-• Previous proven experience in a customer service role is a win.
+- Previous proven experience in a customer service role is a win.
 This person will be friendly, calm, and committed to customer service.
 They will also want to communicate well within your team feeding back concerns, comments, and suggestions.

-• Good spelling and grammar.
+- Good spelling and grammar.
 They don’t need to be a content writer, but they will be representing your brand online, so the basics need to be there.

-A community manager makes around $66,000 per year according to Glassdoor.
+A community manager makes around $50,000-76,000 per year, according to Glassdoor as of June 2024.

 Social media analyst